BlueNexus6674/DTCS/README.md

 # DTCS
 ## Description
 Functions:
-- Provides a launcher (CaydeLauncher) to automate tasks
+- Provides a launcher (CaydeLauncher) to automize:
-  - Running common ROS features
+  - Running (Executing) common ROS commands.
-  - Running Isaac SIM Standalone Applications (commonly Cortex / Gym)
+  - Launching Isaac SIM Standalone Applications (commonly Cortex / Gym).
-  - Launching complex folders
-  - Utility Menu
-  - General Install Menu:
+  - Opening obscure folders.
+  - Installing the dev environment (such as ROS, ROS2, IsaacSIM, etc).
 - IsaacSIM_Python
-  - Adds a custom cayde_robot.py that makes it easy to add custom robots and control them with custom RMPFlows
+  - Adds cayde_robot.py, a purpose-built script that makes it easy to add custom robots in IsaacSIM.
-  - Makes it easy to add custom .py scripts to Isaac SIM Python
-- Cayde
+- DTCS
   - Folder of behaviours and descriptions for a UR5 nicknamed Cayde
-- ROS / ROS2 Master Workspaces allowing for easy organisation and seperation of scripts
+- ROS/ROS2 Master Workspaces.
+Contains dev and active workspaces.

-Currently only compatible with Ubuntu 20.04, support provided for:
+Currently only compatible with Ubuntu 20.04, support is provided for:
 - Isaac SIM 2022.2
 - ROS Noetic
-- ROS2 Foxy

 Authored by LW, Student Undergraduate of Mechatronic Engineering at Lancaster University for the dissertation titled: